Math 116 - Chapter 1 Study Guide

 knowing the formula for the difference quotient.
 Look at problems 1.6.61 - 1.6.64.

-- Sketch the inverse of the given relation.
-A relation is sketched, you need to sketch its
+- Sketch the inverse of the given function.
+A function is sketched, you need to sketch its

 inverse.
-You are not given the equation of the relation, just the graph.
+You are not given the equation of the function, just the graph.
 Look at problems

 1.7.1 - 1.7.4.